Islandora/documentation/install/README.md

   autocrlf = false
   ```
   Remove and clone again.
 This will prevent Windows git clients from automatically replacing Unix line endings LF with Windows line endings CRLF.

+## Why aren't I seeing my changes?
+If you're developing locally and testing the install but not seeing your changes reflected, you need to update your submodules to point to a commit with your changes.